Hacking threat and tougher data laws promise insurance boom

 According to a recent UK government report, 93 percent of large businesses - defined as employing more than 250 staff - had a security breach during 2012 and affected firms saw 50 percent more such attacks than the previous year.

-The research also found the average cost to a large organization of its worst security breach during the year ranged between 450,000 pounds ($707,100) and 850,000 pounds.
+The research also found the average cost to a large organisation of its worst security breach during the year ranged between 450,000 pounds and 850,000 pounds.

 But in some cases, the costs can magnify to many times these figures, once damage repair, legal liabilities and fines are taken into account.
 There is also an unquantifiable impact from reputational damage.